How to Make Sodium Citrate Buffer

 Adjusting the pH

-While gently stirring the solution using a magnetic stirrer, use 1M sodium hydroxide to adjust the pH of the mixture to 6.0.
-After that, make the final volume of the solution up to 1 liter with distilled water by using a volumetric flask.
+While gently stirring the solution with a magnetic stirrer, use 1M sodium hydroxide to adjust the pH of the mixture to 6.0.
+Then, with a volumetric flask, add more distilled water to bring the final total volume of the solution up to exactly 1 liter.